hoenn/go-hn/README.md

 ### CLI
 The repository also contains `go-hn-cli` which may be useful.
 To use it:
 ```
-# Navigate to the package
+# Navigate to the package.
 cd cmd/go-hn-cli

-# Create binary in directory
+# Create binary in directory.
 go build
 ./go-hn-cli GetItem -i 8373

-# Install binary to path
+# Install binary to path.
 go install
 go-hn-cli GetItem -i 8373

-# Without building or installing
+# Without building or installing.
 go run main.go GetItem -i 8373
 ```